Publication Ethics

-Public Governance, Administration and Finances Law Review (PGAF LR) is committed to adhere to the Guidelines and Core Practices of the Committee on Publication Ethics (COPE) and every effort is made to ensure the accuracy of information published.
+Public Governance, Administration and Finances Law Review (PGAF LR) is committed to adhering to the Guidelines and Core Practices of the Committee on Publication Ethics (COPE) and every effort is made to ensure the accuracy of information published.
 Any infringements of professional ethical codes, such as cases of plagiarism, the fraudulent use of data, and bogus claims of authorship are taken very seriously by the editors who apply a principle of zero tolerance.

 Allegations of misconduct